Terms of Business

 The capacity in which we act for you

-Our product range and the range of insurers used
+Scope of service, including our product range and the range of insurers used:

-We select commercial insurances from a range of insurers, but for certain products, we only select products from a limited number of insurers or only offer products from a single insurer.
-We will give you further information about this before we finalise your insurance arrangements; where we select products from a limited number of insurers you may ask us for a list of the insurers we deal with for these products.
+We provide a personal recommendation and select personal and commercial insurances from a fair and personal analysis of the market, but for certain products we only select products from a limited number of insurers or only offer products from a single insurer.
+We will give you further information about his before we finalise your insurance arrangements.

 If we propose using another intermediary to help place your business, we will confirm this to you in good time before any arrangements are finalised.

-We are covered by the Financial Services Compensation Scheme (FSCS).
-You may be entitled to compensation from the scheme if we cannot meet our obligations.
-This depends on the type of business and the circumstances of the claim.
-If you are eligible to claim from the FSCS, compensation in relation to insurance advising and arranging is available as follows:
+We are covered by the Financial Services Compensation Scheme (FSCS) for our insurance mediation activities.
+You may be entitled to compensation from the scheme depending on the type of business and circumstances of the claim if we cannot meet our obligations.
+If you are eligible to claim from the FSCS, compensation is available in relation to insurance advising and arranging as follows:

-- ‘Pure protection’ contracts, professional indemnity insurance, and general insurance claims arising from the death or incapacity of the policyholder owing to injury, sickness of infirmity, all where an insurance intermediary has failed to pay money to an insurer, pay away money it has received from an insurer, or has failed to take steps to allow the insurer to effect the contract of insurance.
+• 100% of the claim without any upper limit for compulsory classes of insurance (such as Third-Party Motor or Employers Liability); and ‘pure protection’ contracts, professional indemnity insurance, and general insurance claims arising from the death or incapacity of the policyholder owing to injury, sickness or infirmity, all where the insurance intermediary has failed to pay money to an insurer, pay away money it has received from an insurer, or has failed to take steps to allow the insurer to effect the contract of insurance.

 Payment for our services

-We normally receive commission from insurers or product providers.
-In good time before the conclusion of each insurance contract, or upon renewal, we will remind you of your right to be informed of the level of commission which we receive from underwriters.
+Commercial customers: In good time before the conclusion of each insurance contract, or upon renewal, we will remind you of your right to be informed of the level of commission which we receive from underwriters and premium finance providers.
 You are entitled, at any time, to request information regarding any commission which we may have received as a result of placing your insurance business.
-In circumstances where we agree with the insurer to receive premiums net of commission, a negotiated fee in lieu of commission will be arranged between you and your account handler.

 - Cancellations – Commission plus £15